MicroFocus/ng-gulp/README.md

 Specify a different location for the production version of index.html

 ### .files.sassManifest
-Type: `String`
+Type: `String|Array<String>`
 Default: `'src/main.scss'`

-Specify a different location for the sass manifest file.
+Specify a different location for the sass manifest file or multiple manifests.
+If multiple manifests are specified, .cssBasename option will use the basename of the files specified.

 ### .files.srcHtml
 Type: `String|Array<String>`